Skip to content

 Postgres only: There is an option to clear a pool when making a connection to it is impossible due to the pool already being at maximum capacity.
 Please see Clear pool option.

-Load balancing & High Availability
+Load balancing and High Availability

 Due to the complexity of this topic and how the options interact with other subsystems, please see the help section dedicated to Load Balancing for more details.